rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 February 24, 2012 ·

 Okay, I'm on leave from teaching.
 Why am I still finding that I have more work to do than I feel like I can physically do?
 (Some answers: I'm still doing lots of administrative work as department chair and a member of too many committees, the classes I'm taking take time, and thinking about studio art projects is really engaging.)

+---

+Here's an honest question that sounds snarky no matter how I phrase it: why subscribe to something like Grammarly and put up with all its frustrations when you could just keep a style manual near your keyboard and pay attention to what you write?